octoberswimmer/lunasa/README.md

 ## Before you start

+Due to a dependency on reset-date-cache, this project requires Node version 8.
+The dependency will not compile in version 10.

 Project dependencies and build script are managed with [yarn][].
 Install yarn and run this command to install project dependencies: